greenbacks-co/greenbacks-storage-client-dynamodb/README.md

 # greenbacks-storage-client-dynamodb

-A library that abstracts the connection DynamoDB.
+A library that abstracts the connection to DynamoDB.